top of page

 I don’t think there’s anything wrong with wanting to see more, know more, do more… whatever other verb more, you get the idea.
 But this lack of undivided attention, this headspace of endlessly subconsciously asking and then what?, is where one falters.

-I don’t know what I’m waiting for, and I definitely don’t know what you’re waiting for, what either of us are hoping to find in the next page or film or song.
+I don’t know what I’m waiting for.
+I really don’t know what you’re waiting for, or what either of us are hoping to find in the next page or film or song.
 Maybe to be redeemed or to be kinder or softer or just better.
 But there is no train coming—is that daunting?
 That there's simply nothing to wait for?
 What does one do with this idea that life comes from you and not at you?
 The growth you're on your knees praying to find is within reach—is that daunting?
 There are parts of you still undiscovered, still buried inside of you deep from the time you were grown.
 Further, you can choose what bits of yourself get to stay and which must go.
 I had a teacher last semester ask me why I use so many em-dashes, and, if I know there’s other forms of punctuation, right?
 (I’ve now made the grave mistake of forcing you to notice the amount of em-dashes I’ve used in this essay if you hadn’t already, but whatever, ok?
 It’s my piece).
 Anyway, that was who I chose to be the day I wrote that essay.
 The girl with all of the em-dashes!
 If I had written it a day before, maybe there would have been more variation in punctuation (I say maybe very loosely).
 Regardless, it was my choice.
 Which, again, I ask, is that more daunting and freeing?

 stamp_edited.png